Latest updates on the coronavirus and heart disease

 This World Heart Day, we’ve joined forces to make World Heart Day more powerful than ever.
 With their support, we are raising awareness and encouraging individuals, families, communities and governments to drive the CVD agenda and help people live longer, better, more heart-healthy lives.

-Thank you to Boehringer Ingelheim, Manulife/John Hancock and Pfizer, our official global partners for World Heart Day, for their sponsorship.
-We also wish to recognize BMS Pfizer and Withings who provided additional support this year.
+Thank you to AstraZeneca, Boehringer Ingelheim and Lilly alliance, and Pfizer, our official global partners for World Heart Day, for their collaboration.

 There are more than 7,000 known rare diseases.
 One of these is called transthyretin amyloid cardiomyopathy or ATTR-CM, which is a form of cardiac amyloidosis.
 ATTR-CM is a rare, underdiagnosed, and fatal condition, resulting in progressive heart failure.